VDB Comparison

 Answer correctness=factual correctness(ground truth,generated answer)+answer similarity scoreAnswer\ correctness = \text{factual correctness}(\text{ground truth}, \text{generated answer}) + \text{answer similarity score}

-where factual correctness is the F1 score calculated using ground truth and generated answer.
+...where: factual correctness is the F1 score calculated using ground truth and generated answer.

 The ragas score

 The ragas score reflects RAGAS' focus on evaluating RAG retrieval and generation.
-As we've just seen, the ragas score is the the mean of Faithfulness, Answer relevancy, Context recall, and Context precision - a single measure evaluating the most critical aspects of retrieval and generation in a RAG system.
+As we've just seen, the ragas score is the mean of Faithfulness, Answer relevancy, Context recall, and Context precision - a single measure evaluating the most critical aspects of retrieval and generation in a RAG system.

 ../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_metrics.png